theiagen/public_health_bioinformatics/docs/workflows/data_import/basespace_fetch.md

 The `BaseSpace_Fetch` workflow facilitates the transfer of Illumina sequencing data from BaseSpace (a cloud location) to a workspace on the [Terra.bio](http://Terra.bio) platform.
 Rather than downloading the files to a local drive and then re-uploading them to another location, we can perform a cloud-to-cloud transfer with the `BaseSpace_Fetch` workflow.

 Some initial set-up is required to use the workflow.
 To access one’s BaseSpace account from within a workflow on Terra.bio, it is necessary to retrieve an access token and the API server address using the BaseSpace command line tool.
 The access token is unique to a BaseSpace account.
 If it is necessary to transfer data from multiple BaseSpace accounts, multiple access tokens will need to be retrieved.
-Please see the “Retrieving BaseSpace Access Credentials” section below.
+Please see the "Retrieving BaseSpace Access Credentials" section below.

 In this document, we provide instructions for both the retrieval of the BaseSpace access token and running the BaseSpace_Fetch workflow.